pchampin/bench_iri/README.md

 In RDF, the IRIs present in a graph are unlikely to serve as bases to resolve relative IRI references, so "common-use" should only wrap the underlying text with the guarantee that it is a valid IRI (or IRI reference).

-For such "lightweight" IRIs, the [regex](https://crates.io/regex) crates seems to provide very good performances for parsing (with the caveat of relative IRIs in [sophia_iri], to investigate).
+For such "lightweight" IRIs, the [regex](https://crates.io/regex) crates seems to provide very good performances for parsing.

 For those IRIs that are destined to serve as base (typically, the IRI of a document from which triples or quads are parsed), a dedicated type that stores the internal structure of the IRI should be provided